Don’t you just love getting creative with new and fun products and techniques?

 Tip: You could also use monofilament thread for effects where you don’t want the sewing thread to be visible and the yarn looks like it’s just floating in place.
 Very magical!

-To begin, cut a piece of thick water soluble stabilizer approx 8” x 8”, or cut enough layers so that the stitching doesn’t distort things while you sew.
+To begin, cut a piece of water soluble stabilizer approx 8″ x 8″.
+Depending on what type of water soluble stabilizer you use, you may need to use several layers so that the stitching doesn’t distort things while you sew.
 You might have to do a test first to see how it holds up.

 Using a marking pen, draw a 1” grid to be used as sewing guidelines.
 For this tutorial I’m using one layer of Sulky Super Solvy.